OpenSSE/opensse-schemes/README.md

 `sophos_server [-b server.db] [-s]`

 -   `-b server.db` : use file as the server database (test.ssdb by default)
 -   `-s` : use synchronous searches (when searching, the server retrieves all the results before sending them to the client.
 By default, results are sent once retrieved).
-I used this option for the benchmarks without RPC.
+In the papers, this option was used for the benchmarks without RPC.

 ## Contributors